openfoodfacts/openfoodfacts-dart/README.md

 Open Food Facts is powered by contributors from around the world and is constantly growing thanks to them.

 ## How to use ?
-You can find the full documentation here : [Documentation](https://github.com/openfoodfacts/openfoodfacts-dart/blob/master/DOCUMENTATION.md).
+You can find the full documentation here: [Documentation](https://github.com/openfoodfacts/openfoodfacts-dart/blob/master/DOCUMENTATION.md).
 You can find automated code documentation here:  [Documentation](https://openfoodfacts.github.io/openfoodfacts-dart/).

 ## General principles